-- All Coloradans age 18 and older are eligible for the Moderna vaccine and the one-dose Johnson & Johnson vaccine.
+- All Coloradans age 18 and older are eligible for the Moderna vaccine and the one-dose Johnson & Johnson (Janssen) vaccine.

 For the most current information on the state’s distribution strategy, go to the Colorado Department of Public Health & Environment (CDPHE) website.
 You may also call the CDPHE call center for answers to your COVID-19 vaccine questions at 1-877-CO VAX CO (1-877-268-2926).
 The vaccine call center is now open 24 hours a day, seven days a week.